Review by Frank Plowright

 Nick Sax is a former cop who retreated into the bottle, unable to cope with the corrupt and sordid environment he inhabited.
 Now a brutal contract killer, his self-destructive life-spiral is ever downwards.
 Redemption begins in a hospital bed and the appearance of a miniature cartoon flying unicorn just distinct enough to prevent legal letters from the owners of My Little Pony.
 The Happy of the title is the imaginary friend of a little girl in great danger.
 As Sax attempts to pursue his own agenda, the relentlessly upbeat Happy constantly cajoles him to keep promises, and Sax eventually discovers there’s a very good reason for doing so.

 Overall Happy is very much the curate’s egg.
 The one big novel idea overwhelms the very necessary remainder where Morrison rarely strays from cliché.
 There’s a deliberate intention to portray contrasting poles of existence, but given Morrison is a superior writer, the question arises of whether or not this was intended as satire, Morrison’s commentary on endlessly recycled genre tropes.
-If so, it’s a subtlety free zone, destined for categorisation as a footnote in Morrison’s startling career.
+If so, it’s a subtlety free zone, destined for categorisation as a footnote in Morrison’s startling career, yet nevertheless a conceptual innovation that prompted a short run TV show.
 Robertson brings his familiar skillset to the table.
 His settings convince, and it’s not every artist who’d seamlessly incorporate a cartoon unicorn, but the flipside is the static quality of his people, always looking posed.